How did I stop eating like it was the last slice of tiramisu I’d ever have, that is overeating when I allowed myself to indulge on ‘treat’ foods?

 For the first time in my life, I could sit and eat a slice of tiramisu, even with the rest of the cake in my fridge.
 I could enjoy the slice of tiramisu in front of me, without the little voice driving me to eat more.

-I had begun a journey of learning and reflecting on how I relate to food and my body.
-I hope you join me.
+I had begun the journey of learning and reflecting on how I relate to food and my body.